bcurran3/ChocolateyPackages/homepages-winconfig/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * A BCURRAN3 original!
 So of course I endorse and use it. :)
 * This installs no software.
-It modifies Windows registry keys controlling the showing of your desktop icons.
+It modifies Windows registry keys and preference files setting your default home page(s).
 * Read the INSTALL EXAMPLES again before use!
-* This is probably the first of many -winconfig scripts.
-(I'm taking requests.)

 ROADMAP:
 * Test if this can be used with Computer\HKEY_USERS\.DEFAULT
-* Possibly add a RenameComputer:CustomText option.
-* I'm open to suggestions - open a GitHub issue please.
+* I'm open to suggestions for other browsers (point the way if you can!) - open a GitHub issue please.

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?